Frustratingly Easy Transferability Estimation: Extra Experiments

 \subsection{Extra Experiments on Source Selection}

-In Table~\ref{tab:source_si}, we summarize the results of source selection that we have presented in Section 4.2 and meanwhile include the results of source selection for 9 more target datasets.
+In Table~\ref{tab:source_si}, we summarize the results of source selection that we have presented in Section \ref{sec:exp_transfer_results} and meanwhile include the results of source selection for 9 more target datasets.
 Since the 11 source datasets include the 9 new target datasets, we remove the model that is pre-trained on the target dataset and consider only the 10 models that are pre-trained on the remaining source datasets.
-For all target datasets, we use the whole training set for fine-tuning and for transferability estimation.

-From Table \ref{tab:source_si}, we observe that TransRate achieves 21/33 best performance and 7/33 second best performances, which indicates the superiority of TransRate across the spectrum of different target datasets.
-Even for the most competitive baseline H-Score, it only achieves 53\% of TransRate with 11/33 best performances.
-LogME has a similar performance to H-Score, but a little bit worse.
+From Table \ref{tab:source_si}, we observe that TransRate achieves 20/36 best performance and 7/36 second best performances, which indicates the superiority of TransRate across the spectrum of different target datasets.
+The most competitive baseline H-Score \kai{achieves 16/36 best performance.
+TransRate performs better in predicting the top transferability models, achieving 10/12 highest weighted $\tau$ and 7/12 highest Kendall's $\tau$, while H-Score correlates better linearly with the transfer accuracies, achieving 8/12 highest Pearson correlation coefficient.} LogME has a similar performance to H-Score, but a little bit worse.
 As for NCE, LEEP, and LFC, their performances are not that satisfactory.
 These results indicate that TransRate serves as an excellent transferability predictor for selection of a pre-trained model from various source datasets.